 A commitment to do a task for your boss is called work.
 A commitment to go to the park with the family is part of your life.
 You will also have things that you’d like to do for yourself like a hobby, that’s also a commitment in this context.

 A commitment is something that always takes some of your time.
 It may take resources too, like money or energy.

 When you agree to do something at a specific time e.g., a meeting, or going out for a meal, then this goes in your calendar.

 Every time you commit to doing something you will add it to your calendar or your task list.

 It is best if you can put it straight into your calendar or task list as you make the commitment.
-The fall back is to write it down and move it into your system later.
-Ideally have a consistent way of taking a note of your commitments to organise later e.g., small notebook or a note taking app.
+The fallback is to write it down and move it into your system later.
+Ideally have a consistent way of taking note of your commitments to organise later e.g., a small notebook or a note-taking app.